Skip to Main Content

 Finding books

-• Access your Reading List in MyBeckett for Recommended and Essential Reading.
+• Access your module Reading Lists in MyBeckett for the readings your lecturers recommend.

-• You can borrow books via the self service machines in the Library or by using Click & Collect.
+• You can borrow print books via the self-service machines in the Library and you can reserve books.

 Journals